 The journey toward perfect health and the journey toward enlightenment are in many ways parallel paths.
 As we grow and evolve as spirits, we learn to live in ever-greater harmony with our environment.
-Harmony brings peace of mind and, according to Ayurveda, perfect health.
+According to Ayurveda, harmony brings peace of mind and perfect health.

 The term for perfect health in Ayurveda is Svastha.
-Literally translated Svastha means "to be fully established in the Self".
+Literally translated, Svastha means "to be fully established in the Self".
 Hence, when we are fully established in knowing our true nature as God, we express our full potential.
-This represents optimal health for that person.
+This represents optimal health.

-Ayurveda is a journey to perfect health, peace of mind and, ultimately, to enlightenment.
+Ayurveda is a journey to perfect health, peace of mind and, ultimately, enlightenment.
 By the very laws of Sankhya philosophy, human incarnation is disharmonious.
-Once incarnated, humanity forgets its true nature as spirit and lives as a physical being guided by the senses.
-This journey is one of the pursuit of pleasure and the avoidance of pain and suffering.
-This simplistic and, as some writers have stated, animalistic existence brings about both physical and emotional pain and suffering.
+Once incarnated, humanity forgets its true nature as spirit and lives as a physical being, guided by the senses.
+This journey is one regarding the pursuit of pleasure, as well as the avoidance of pain and suffering.
+This simplistic and animalistic existence brings about pain and suffering, both physical and emotional.
 The process of healing is the process of remembering.
-When a person remembers their true nature as spirit, they become empowered to master the senses and make choices that bring harmony, not pleasure.
+When a person remembers their true nature as spirit, they become empowered to master the senses and make choices that bring not pleasure or pain, but harmony.
 The fruit of this action is peace of mind and well-being.

-When we live out of harmony we suffer.
-In the physical body suffering takes the form of pain and symptoms of disease.
+When we live out of harmony, we suffer.
+In the physical body, suffering takes the form of pain as well as symptoms of disease.
 Ayurveda understands that these symptoms are simply the body’s voice communicating that we are living out of harmony.
 When we change our life and re-create a life of greater harmony, our bodies reflect this change.
 There is less suffering.
 The greater the change toward harmony, the more radiant the body becomes.

-Ayurveda also teaches us that it is not only the intake of sensory impressions that determines our well-being it is our lifestyle as a whole.
-Proper daily regimens are essential: A regular schedule that includes meditation, yoga practices, abhyanga (morning application of body oil), proper eating habits and proper hygiene brings about good health and peace of mind.
+Ayurveda also teaches us that it is not only the intake of sensory impressions that determines our well-being; it is our lifestyle as a whole.
+Proper daily regimens are essential to bring about good health and peace of mind.
+A regular schedule includes: Meditation, yoga practices, abhyanga (morning application of body oil), proper eating habits, and proper hygiene.
 When combined with proper intake of sensory impressions, the depth of the peace and well-being we experience is infinite.

 The Three Constitutional Types and Their Path Toward Health, Harmony and Peace of Mind

 It is important for people with this constitution to follow a lifestyle that emphasizes opposite qualities.
 Warm or cooked heavy foods provide nurturing and grounding.
-Oil in the food and applied to the body alleviates dryness.
+Oil, both in food and applied to the body, alleviates dryness.
 Regular routines and disciplines create stability and improve focus.

 Dr. Marc Halpern is the founder and President of the California College of Ayurveda.
 An internationally respected expert in the fields of Ayurveda and Yoga, Dr. Halpern received the award for Best Ayurvedic Physician from the Indian Minister of Health and Family Welfare, Dr. A. Ramdas.
 He is a co-founder of the National Ayurvedic Medical Association and the California Association of Ayurvedic Medicine.
 He is on the advisory board of Light on Ayurveda Journal in the United States and the Journal of Research and Education in Indian Medicine in Varansi, India.
 Dr. Halpern has published articles in popular journals and magazines of Ayurveda and Yoga including Yoga Journal.
 He is also a contributing writer in several popular books on Ayurveda and has written two textbooks.
 Dr. Halpern is a regular speaker at Ayurvedic and Yoga conferences and teaches regularly at the International Sivananda Yoga Vedanta Centers where he received his Yoga Teacher certification.
 Read more...